1build/frontend-take-home/README.md

     - Press `i` to open iOS simulator
     - Press `a` to open Android emulator
     - Press `w` to open in web browser
-    - Scan the QR code with Expo Go app on your phone

 3. Run on specific platforms